crcresearch/htmx-demo/README.md

 6. **Dependent Dropdowns** - Country → State → City cascading selects
 7. **Polling/Auto-refresh** - Live status dashboard with automatic updates
 8. **Interactive Maps (Leaflet)** - Filterable location markers with free OpenStreetMap tiles (no API token required)
+9. **WebSocket/Real-time Notifications** - Live notifications using WebSockets with HTMX extensions

+### Hands-On Exercises

+In addition to the interactive examples, the project includes practical exercises organized by difficulty level:

+- **Beginner Exercises**: Start your HTMX journey with foundational patterns
+- **Intermediate Exercises**: Level up with more complex real-world scenarios
+- **Advanced Exercises**: Master advanced techniques and complex integrations

+Each exercise provides a prompt, requirements, starter templates, and hints to help you build features hands-on.
+No answers provided - the goal is learning through experimentation!

 ## Quick Start